What does a histology technician do?

 Histology technicians (HT) vs. histotechnologists (HTL)

 A histology technician and a histotechnologist generally perform very similar tasks in their day-to-day operations.
-The main difference is that a histotechnologist has more advanced education and training to give them the qualifications necessary to obtain the necessary certification.
+The main difference is that a histotechnologist has more advanced education and training to give them the qualifications necessary to obtain the HTL certification.
 A histotechnologist can also usually perform more complex techniques and go on to become a supervisor, advance into various leadership roles, or obtain a teaching position.

-Histology technicians may specialize in areas such as muscle or kidney biopsies, immunohistochemistry staining, dermatology specimens, and frozen sectioning.
+Histology technicians may specialize in areas such as muscle or kidney biopsies, immunohistochemistry staining, electron microscopy, Mohs surgery, and frozen sectioning.

 Technicians typically work early hours in clinical pathology or private laboratories so slides can be ready for the pathologists when they begin their day.
 Some technicians may work in research, veterinary, pharmaceutical, and forensic laboratories.
 Advancement is also possible into areas such as education, test development, quality assurance, and management.

 Becoming a histology technician